 Credit Scores

-Canadian credit-score concepts that explain how score summaries relate to the underlying credit file.
+Canadian credit-score concepts that explain how score summaries relate to the underlying credit file and the main factors shaping interpretation.

 Credit Scores explains the numerical side of Canadian credit reporting.
 A score can influence approvals and pricing, but it is still only a summary of the underlying file rather than the whole story.

-This section helps readers understand what a score is, how score conversations relate to payment behaviour and utilization, how file age and recent credit activity affect interpretation, and why different lenders may still place the same borrower into different risk buckets.
+This section helps readers understand what a score is, how score conversations relate to payment behaviour and utilization, how file age and recent credit activity affect interpretation, what major score factors are usually being discussed, and why different lenders may still place the same borrower into different risk buckets.

 Start Here